7 Best Left Handed Bass Guitars 2022 (For All Budgets!)

 I always suggest that new players should spend as much as they can comfortably afford.
 As they say, buy cheap, buy twice!
 Remember to factor in the cost of an amp and any other accessories you might need.

 It would be incredible to grab a Fender Custom Shop bass as your first instrument, but that’s probably not the best idea for most!
-The majority of guitars under $100 are essentially toys, so avoid those like the plague and instead stick with one of the options I’ve suggested above.
+The majority of basses under $100 are essentially toys, so avoid those like the plague and instead stick with one of the options I’ve suggested above.

 You won’t go wrong with any of the basses listed here!